MiloTruck/GA_SubstitutionCipher/README.md

-# Genetic Algorithm and Substitution Ciphers
+# Decrypting Substitution Ciphers with Genetic Algorithms

 This project uses Genetic Algorithms to decrypt substitution ciphers by frequency analysis.